Zodiase/meteor-infinite-load/README.md

   totalDocumentCount = wrappedCollection.countTotal()

   # If the `tpl` was not specified in the collection options, `wrappedCollection` would
-  # have oen more interface:
+  # have one more interface:

   # Stoppeds the autoruns and subscriptions.
   wrappedCollection.stop()